 The Ralph C. Wilson, Jr. Legacy Fund for Smart Strategy: In December 2015, this endowment fund was established with a $500,000 gift.
 It supports expert research, evaluation, intelligence gathering, and assessment of best practices to advance powerful solutions for positive community change.
-This fund has supported two key projects:
+This fund has supported these key projects:

 - The report, Poverty and Self-Sufficiency in the Nine-County Greater Rochester Area, released in September 2016, analyzed poverty data from the U.S. Census’ five-year American Community Survey.
 Its findings will help provide baseline data for measuring local anti-poverty efforts.

 - Hard Facts: Race and Ethnicity in the Nine-County Greater Rochester Area, released in August 2017, found that the status of African Americans and Latinos in our region is worse across the board than their counterparts in New York State and the nation.
 The Hard Facts Update report was released in August 2020.